airbytehq/quickstarts/ecommerce_analytics_bigquery/README.md

 # E-commerce Analytics Stack with Airbyte, dbt, Dagster and BigQuery

-Welcome to the "E-Commerce Analytics Stack" repository! 🌟 This is your go-to place to easily set up a data stack using Airbyte, dbt, BigQuery, and Dagster.
-With this setup, you can pull fake e-commerce data, put it into BigQuery, and play around with it using dbt and Dagster.

-This Quickstart is all about making things easy, getting you started quickly and showing you how smoothly all these tools can work together!

 Below is a visual representation of how data flows through our integrated tools in this Quickstart.
 This comes from Dagster's global asset lineage view:

 ![Global Asset Lineage](./assets/Global_Asset_Lineage.svg)